Hourly Rate for Self-Employed?

 For the next example, let’s take the hourly rate we calculated earlier, which is $50.
 When you read the mandate, you estimate that you need 10 hours to complete it.
 You then offer your customer a flat rate of $500, which he accepts.
 Good news: you have completed your mandate after 8 hours of work, the equivalent of an hourly wage of $62.50.
 The more productive you become, the better your performance.

 However, the opposite situation can happen.
 Let’s go back to the previous example, but instead of 10 hours, you take 12 hours to complete your project.
 You then obtain the equivalent of an hourly wage of $41.67.
-This time, you were disadvantaged by your estimate.
+This time, you were on disadvantaged by your estimate.

 Evaluating a flat rate can be tricky, especially if you’re starting out as a freelancer.
 Fortunately, with experience, it will be easier for you to assess your workload.